 Hello everyone!
 Thank you for following our journey through our two week Japan itinerary.
-Chris and I started our adventure in Tokyo (which you can read about here), then journeyed to Takayama and Shirakawa-go, then north to Kanazawa, followed by Kyoto, Hakone and back to Tokyo.
+Chris and I started our adventure in Tokyo (which you can read about here), then journeyed to Takayama and Shirakawa-go, then north to Kanazawa, followed by Kyoto, Hakone and back to Tokyo (you can also find some really great ideas for Tokyo here.)
 In this post, I will cover our time in Kanazawa.

 I'd read that Kanazawa was a very crafty and artistic city with the beautiful Kenrokuen gardens - so of course I was interested.
 Chris had suggested eliminating it from our itinerary in the beginning, but I stuck to my guns!
 I was also interested in Kanazawa from a historical standpoint, as it was the second largest city in Japan to escape destruction by air raids during World War II.
 We had a short amount of time here, but we spent it well!

 Day 6: Wednesday, May 17

 We arrived in Kanazawa late afternoon after traversing through Shirakawa-go.
 It was a really easy bus ride, just one hour away.
 Upon our arrival, we settled in to our hotel in the middle of the downtown area and relaxed.
 We decided it was time to have an American meal, and after perusing Tripadvisor, Oriental Pizza Brewery had our taste buds dancing in anticipation of bread, cheese, and fried food.
 Yep, we were not above pizza.
 It was happening.
 We sat at the bar and watched the server greet, make, and serve every dish.
 He was truly a one man show and we watched in admiration of his efficiencies.
 We were also happy to just sit back, have a beer and laugh.
 It was a really nice pause moment that helped us recollect our energy and reflect on the trip.